Mid 19th Century Italian Genre Oil Painting A Chess Problem by Carlo Ferranti

-- The painting surface is in good overall condition, with various craquelure and foxing stains.
-Set in the original gilt frame which has various signs of general wear, scuffs, scratches, various chips, losses and cracking also repairs to the frame commensurate with usage & old age.
-It would benefit with being reframed.
+- The painted surface is in good overall condition, with various craquelures and fox stains.
+Set in the original gilt frame, which has various signs of general wear, scuffs, scratches, various chips, losses and cracking and repairs to the frame commensurate with usage & old age.
+It would benefit by being re framed.

-- Browse our other exciting Fine Art, antiques & collectibles available in our shop gallery.
+- Browse our other exciting Fine Arts and antiques & collectibles available in our shop gallery.

 High (71.5 cm)

 Wide (87 cm)

 Depth (8 cm)